-Specific activities of RC Members Where relevant, engagement with the WOAH Veterinary Legislation Support Programme.
-Where appropriate, utilisation of the WOAH Performance of Veterinary Services (PVS) Pathway or the PVS self-assessment tool.
-Implementation of recommendations of PVS Pathway missions or self-assessments.
+0 1 0 Specific - Where relevant, engagement with the OIE Veterinary Legislation Support Programme. activities of - Where appropriate, utilisation of the OIE Performance of Veterinary Services (PVS) Pathway RC or the PVS self-assessment tool.
+Members - Implementation of recommendations of PVS Pathway missions or self-assessments.
 KPIs Number of RC Members that have assessed the need for PVS assessment and requested various PVS Pathway missions (PVS Evaluation/Follow-up, or PVS Gap Analysis missions and Strategic planning).
 Number of RC Members that have assessed the need for and conducted PVS self-assessment or utilised other assessment tools.
-Reference materials Tool for the Evaluation of Performance of Veterinary Services, 2019.
-Tool for the Evaluation of Performance of Aquatic Animal Health Services, 2021.
+Reference - OIE Tool for the Evaluation of Performance of Veterinary Services, 2019. materials - OIE Tool for the Evaluation of Performance of Aquatic Animal Health Services.